CA-DevTest/CodeSV/README.md

 # CodeSV

+### End of Life Feature as of February 1, 2023
+Effective February 1, 2023, we will deprecate the CodeSV.
+We will continue to support the CodeSV until Jan 31st, 2023.

 CA CodeSV is a new, lightweight way to define virtual services and save valuable time.

 At the core, CodeSV delivers a simple yet powerful Java library that provides an easy to use API so you can create and run virtual services as a part of jUnit testing.